 Step 2: Create a holiday promotion schedule

 Sit down and think about how many emails you’ll need to send out to be successful this season.
-For example, if you want to create an email campaign encouraging people to visit your site on Cyber Monday, think carefully about how many emails you’ll need, as well as when it makes sense to send them.
+For example, if you want to create an email campaign encouraging people to visit your site on Black Friday or Cyber Monday, think carefully about how many emails you’ll need, as well as when it makes sense to send them.

 Step 3: Break down tasks